Loire Valley (wine): Muscadet

+Fiefs-vendéens

+South of Nantes in the Vendée is the small (330ha) appellation of Fiefs-vendéens.
+It was created as an appellation in 2011, after having been a VDQS since 1963.
+It comprises the five dénominations of Brem, Chantonnay, Mareuil, Pissotte and Vix.

+Varieties

 The white wines of the Coteaux du Layon, Montlouis-sur-Loire, Savennières, and Vouvray are based on Chenin blanc and are known for their high acidity when young and ability to develop and age well.
 The villages of Sancerre and Pouilly-sur-Loire are known for their crisp and herbaceous Sauvignon blancs.
 Some producers in the area are experimenting with oak aging their Sauvignon blanc to give them more rounder and softer appeal.
 The villages of Bourgueil, Chinon and Saumur are known for their Cabernet franc based wines that range from light and fruity in Saumur to rich and velvety in Chinon.
 The Muscadet wines from the Pays de la Loire are made from the Melon de Bourgogne grape and are known for their citrus and mineral notes.

 In addition to the main production grapes, several local grapes are also used to make wine in smaller quantities.
 These include the Tressallier grape of Saint-Pourçain-sur-Sioule, the Romorantin of Cheverny, the Menu pineau and Groslot of Touraine and the Gros Plant of Nantes.
 There is also some plantings of Cabernet Sauvignon, Chardonnay, Gamay, Malbec, Pineau d'aunis, and Pinot gris, Pinot noir.

 A characteristic of many Loire wines (both red and white) is the high acidity which highlights the fresh, crisp flavors of their youth only to go through a "dumb phase" between 2 and 5 years of age when the wines flavors are drastically toned down.
 Many of the better made examples come out of this period with their full palate of flavors and can continue to age well into 20 years.
 Some of the Sauvignon blanc based wines like Sancerre buck this trend and instead stay more low key till their third year when they mature and develop their full assortment of flavors before they eventually fade around their 7-10th year.
 However the best made examples in top vintages can often live much longer.
 Some classic examples of Vouvray can even reach the levels of longevity commonly associated with Port.